evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 allowing the user to access all of the functionality of the library.

-We decided to use the ruby scripting language due to it's extremely expansive standard library and it's intuitive ye powerful syntax.
+We decided to use the ruby scripting language due to it's extremely expansive standard library and it's intuitive yet powerful syntax.
 This would allow us to rapidly prototype the tool and leave room for performance improvements after we had a working implementation, the ruby language allows for just this.
-Although only one of the three team members had any extensive experience with ruby, it was decided that it would be fun and interesting for the lest of the team to pick up.
+Although only one of the three team members had any extensive experience with ruby, it was decided that it would be fun and interesting for the rest of the team to pick up.

 Because we are using the Ruby scripting language, the most obvious choice for creating a library that other developers may use is to create a "Ruby gem".
-Gems are a collection of ruby scripts that include meta-data about the library and logic to load scripts into other applications.
+Gems are a collection of ruby scripts that include meta-data about the library and logic to load the scripts into other applications.
 Creating a ruby gem gives us the added bonus that it becomes quite straight forward to add dependencies on other libraries to our own.
 This gives us the option to leverage other well supported open source libraries and stop re-inventing the wheel.

-After some instal considerations on how we would like to classify messages we defined heuristics we hoped to use to classify messages:
+After some initial considerations on how we would like to classify messages we defined heuristics we hoped to use to classify messages:

  * **Bayesian Classifier**\